-The material formulations of the certified textile floor covering must be provided by the licensee together with a declaration of compliance with the above mentioned criteria supported by Material Safety Data Sheets and relevant test reports.
+The material formulations of the certified textile floor covering must be provided by the licensee together with a declaration of compliance with the above-mentioned criteria supported by Safety Data Sheets and relevant test reports.
+In making this declaration, the manufacturer consents to the publication of the data provided on carpet composition and is required to provide this information on its own website.